leandepk/PADNet/README.md

 # PADNet
-Priors-assisted Dehazing Network with Attention Supervision and Detail Preservation the code will be soon when the paper be accepted.
+Priors-assisted Dehazing Network with Attention Supervision and Detail Preservation our paper is under review, the code will be soon when the paper is accepted.